 The Pursuit of Excellence

 A sneak peek inside my world of sculpting.
 I have listed a few projects and will continue to post new work as it comes.
 Please take a moment to see the creations in their early steps.
 It's fascinating work and I hope you enjoy seeing how it all comes to be.

-Greyhound in stainless steel commissioned by a Tennessean man and donated to the Tunica Humane Society in Miss.
+2014 - Greyhound in stainless steel commissioned by a Tennessean man and donated to the Tunica Humane Society in Mississippi.
 The Greyhound is hammered and formed into shape.
 Play pose and full of beans this greyhound captures life.
 Done in an abstract way, the muscles are still tight and he appears to be ready to jump.
 This is the third greyhound that will be completed.
 I think they all have a way about them.
 Great dogs!